rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  only a matter of when and not if -- this is the only way Bitcoin could be considered *true*.

-!!! info "Bitcoin must be so superior as to provide a de-facto global money technology."

 ## Global Money Technology